 Each semester, some University students struggle with mental health concerns that may result in a mental health hospitalization.
 Student Case Managers have formed close relationships with our local behavioral health hospital and are able to collaborate with care providers and meet with students prior to discharge.
 They are also available to reach out to the student and advise of resources available.
-In the event of a mental health transport, evaluation, or hospitalization, the student will be required to meet with a Case Manager to complete a Self Care or Post Hospitalization Plan.
+In the event of a mental health transport, evaluation, or hospitalization, the student may be required to meet with a Case Manager.

 ALCOHOL OR OTHER DRUGS